Mannenberg: Reception and impact

 Vally began to play "Mannenberg" from loudspeakers outside his store even before the album was released, and sold 5,000 copies of the recording in its first week on sale.
-The song became wildly popular, and the LP sold more copies in two years than any previous jazz LP recorded in the country, and it cemented Ibrahim's status as South Africa's most popular jazz musician.
-The piece itself has been described as the "most iconic of all South African jazz tunes", and its release has been identified as the moment at which the genre of Cape jazz became well-known, though it was not the first song in this genre.
+The piece became wildly popular, and the LP sold more copies in two years than any previous jazz LP recorded in the country, and it cemented Ibrahim's status as South Africa's most popular jazz musician.
+The piece itself has been described as the "most iconic of all South African jazz tunes", and its release has been identified as the moment at which the genre of Cape jazz became well-known, though it was not the first piece in this genre.

 Vally did not have the financial ability to sell the album across the country, and so signed a deal with Gallo Records, the biggest South African record company at the time.
 Some 43,000 copies were sold in the first seven months; for comparison, an album selling 20,000 copies was considered a hit.
 The popularity of Coetzee and Jansen increased with that of "Mannenberg", and they became sought-after musicians in Cape Town nightclubs.

-The song is reported to have inspired Nelson Mandela with hope during his imprisonment: Ibrahim recalled in a May 2012 interview for Voice of America's JazzBeat that the record was smuggled by a lawyer into Robben Island, where music was banned, and played in the control room over the loudspeakers, and that on hearing the song Mandela said: "Liberation is near."

-A few months after the release of "Mannenberg", South African police fired upon protesting children during the June 1976 Soweto Uprising; this event led Ibrahim and Benjamin to publicly express support for the African National Congress, which was still banned at the time.
-The piece became identified with the movement against apartheid in the 1980s, partly due to Coetzee and Jansen playing it at a number of protests and rallies against the apartheid government.
+A few months after the release of "Mannenberg", South African police fired upon protesting children during the June 1976 Soweto Uprising.
+That event led Ibrahim and Benjamin to publicly express support for the African National Congress, which was still banned at the time.

+"Mannenberg" soon became identified with the movement against apartheid in the 1980s, partly due to Coetzee and Jansen playing the piece at a number of protests and rallies against the apartheid government.
 Jansen would accompany many of these performances with speeches about being proud of one's own culture, and of "rising up" to challenge apartheid.
-Fragments of the piece were used as the tune to lyrics that expressed anger and resistance to the apartheid government.
+Fragments of the piece were used as the tune for lyrics that expressed anger and resistance to the apartheid government.
 It was variously described as the "most powerful anthem of the struggle in the 1980s", the "unofficial national anthem" of South Africa, and "a beloved anthem of hope and resistance for many South Africans".

+"Mannenberg" reportedly inspired anti-apartheid leader Nelson Mandela with hope during his imprisonment.
+Years later, Abdullah Ibrahim recalled that in 1980 the record was smuggled by a lawyer into the Robben Island prison where Mandela was locked up, because music was banned there.
+It was taken into the control room and played over the prison's loudspeakers.
+According to Ibrahim, after hearing the piece, Mandela remarked, "Liberation is near".